 This change in American public opinion reflects the great difficulty calmly deal about this side of the Atlantic.
 Tiller's murder will perhaps awaken some consciences.

-Gift-Bonux an excerpt from the film "If the walls spoke," devoted to the history of the women who mobilized, risking their lives to abortion in the United States.
+Gift-Bonux an excerpt from the film "If the walls spoke," dedicated to the history of the women who mobilized, risking their lives to abortion in the United States.